FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-05-29-custom-forge-fabric.md

 {% tab softwareType Forge  %}
 1. Download the official Forge installer [here](https://files.minecraftforge.net/net/minecraftforge/forge/).

-2. Choose your Minecraft and Forge version in the menu and download the installer.
+2. Select the desired Minecraft and NeoForge version in the menu and download the installer.

+   {: .warning}
-3. Do not click on anything in the download site, this is a third-party advertisement, wait for the countdown to finish and press the skip button in the top right.
+   > Do not click anything on the download page—these are third-party ads.
+Wait for the countdown to finish and press the 'Skip' button in the top right

 4. Create an empty, temporary, folder where the installer will download the server files to.